Protonull/CodeWishlists/zig.md

 Just a list of various things that I wish Zig had.

 ## Anonymous Functions
-This is another thing where Zig technically has it, but it's *[deliberately](https://github.com/ziglang/zig/issues/1717#issuecomment-1627790251)* obnoxious.
-I am not asking for closures, but Zig is already littered with structs that expect functions as fields.
+Zig technically has this, but it's being kept *[deliberately](https://github.com/ziglang/zig/issues/1717#issuecomment-1627790251)* obnoxious.
+I am not asking for closures, but Zig's standard library is already littered with APIs that expect functions as fields and parameters.
+Not to mention community-made libraries.
 It would be nice to be able to just write a function inline, rather than as a sibling function elsewhere in the code, or as the following monstrosity:
 ```zig
 const example: SomeStruct = .{
 	.sortFn = (struct {